sveinpg/build-your-own-react/README.md

 # <a name="test-your-impl"></a> :running: Testing your implementation

+First of all, run `npm install`

 We have provided you with tests for each task.
-We urge you to use these and run them after each task to verify you implementation.
-Additionally, you can run them with an incomplete implementation point you in the right direction.
+We urge you to use these and run them after each task to verify you implementation or to point you in the right direction.

 To run the tests for a specific task, you can simply specify the task (in this case task 1):

 ```
-npm install
 npm run test1
 ```

 To run all tests:

 ```
-npm install
 npm run test
 ```